Tr3yWay996/web/docs/pages/developing-extensions/Admin-configuration.md

 # Admin configuration
 <h4 class="fw-light">Add configuration options to your extension's admin page.</h4><br/>

-This example demonstrates how to create an admin controller that loads and saves extension-specific configuration values using the `$blueprint` database utility.
+This example demonstrates how to create an admin controller that loads and saves extension-specific configuration values using the `BlueprintExtensionLibrary` database utility.
 It also includes input validation via a custom form request.

 <br/>